-United flight on Boeing 777 from Maui came within 800 feet of striking Pacific Ocean
+United Boeing 777 from Maui came 800 feet from hitting Pacific Ocean

-In December, about a minute after a United Airlines flight departed from Kahului Airport in Maui, the plane, a Boeing 777-200, entered a steep dive and came within 775 feet of the surface of the Pacific Ocean, according to flight data.
+In December, about a minute after a United Airlines flight departed from Kahului Airport in Maui, Hawaii, the plane, a Boeing 777-200, entered a steep dive and came within 775 feet of the surface of the Pacific Ocean, according to flight data.

-The plane had initially ascended to an altitude of 2,200 feet before suddenly falling at a rate of nearly 8,600 feet per minute, according to The Air Current, which reported on the episode on Sunday after analyzing data from the Dec.
+The plane had initially ascended to an altitude of 2,200 feet before suddenly falling at a rate of nearly 8,600 feet per minute, according to The Air Current, which reported on the episode Sunday after analyzing data from the Dec.
 18 flight.

 The flight, which did not appear to have been widely discussed on social media, departed Maui the same day that 36 people were hurt, 11 of them seriously, when a Hawaiian Airlines flight to Honolulu from Phoenix was rocked by severe turbulence.

-Joshua Freed, a United Airlines spokesperson, declined to say how many passengers were aboard United Flight 1722 when it took off from Maui at 2:49 p.m. local time on Dec.
+Joshua Freed, a United Airlines spokesperson, declined to say how many passengers were aboard United Flight 1722 when it took off from Maui at 2:49 p.m. local time Dec.
 18. The plane can carry 312 passengers.

 Freed said Monday that the plane did not have any mechanical issues but declined to comment on what may have caused the plane to plummet.